 Yesterday Merit Medical Salt Lake City was recognized as a Utah Business Magazine 2019 Healthcare Hero, an award that honors healthcare providers and professionals that demonstrate excellence and innovation within the healthcare system and go above and beyond for their employees, their patients, their communities, and their fields.
-Merit specifically won the Corporate Initiative category for its numerous unique wellness programs and having a company culture that puts employees first.
+We specifically won the Corporate Initiative category for our numerous unique wellness programs and having a company culture that puts employees first.
 Nicole Priest, MD, Merit Medical Chief Wellness Officer, accepted the honor on the company’s behalf at an awards luncheon at The Grand America Hotel in Salt Lake City.

-A top priority at the Utah-based company is ensuring employees and their families have access to quality and affordable care.
+A top priority at our Utah-based company is ensuring employees and their families have access to quality and affordable care.
 Merit Salt Lake City provides excellent health insurance as well as an on-site health clinic and a free dental clinic.
 Highly trained, in-house health professionals include a physician, nutritionist, employee assistance counselor, and chief wellness officer to oversee Merit employee health and happiness and to lead a number of employee health initiatives.

 These initiatives include optional biometric screenings that help employees set and reach personal wellness goals.
 They can then participate in programs designed to improve individual health needs and incorporate positive lifestyle change.
 Employees can also engage in multiple wellness education opportunities throughout the year that equip them with the most up-to-date health information and recommendations.